 Sending letters to Santa this Christmas?
 Use your Gratnells tray to make your own postbox for your classroom this festive season.
 Don’t forget to share your pics on Twitter and Instagram using #WhatsInMyTray!

-You will need…
+You will be able to:

-- Brown or gold card
+- 1 x A5 piece of brown or gold card

 - Your letters to Santa!

-What to do…
+What to do:

-- Glue some cotton wool balls around the window of your letterbox
+- Glue some cotton wool balls around the window of your letterbox.

-Health and Safety
+Health & Safety